Superluminal Transformations and Indeterminism: Classical indeterminism from finite information

 \section{Classical indeterminism from finite information}

-The standard narrative presents classical theory as deterministic.
+The orthodox interpretation of classical theory regards it as fully deterministic.
 However, this conclusion can only be drawn from two joint assumptions: (i) at the dynamical level, the solutions to the equations of motion in classical physics---as represented by ordinary partial differential equations---admit a unique continuation both into the past and into the future; provided that (ii) at the kinematical level, the initial conditions are infinitely precise---as represented by real numbers in the theory.

 In a recent series of works \cite{del2019physics, gisin2020real, del2021relativity, gisin2021indeterminism, gisin2021synthese, del2021indeterminism, del2023prop, santo2023open, DelSantoGisin2024, del2025features}, N.~Gisin and one of us (FDS) have investigated the consequences of relaxing assumption (ii) by adopting a principle of finite information density.
 According to this principle, a finite region of space (or spacetime) can contain only a finite amount of information.
 Here we adopt a physicalist view of information: it resides in the distinct states of the universe’s physical degrees of freedom.
 This can be quantified in different ways; for instance, by Kolmogorov complexity, which measures the information content (in bits) of the shortest algorithm that outputs the considered piece of information.\footnote{In what follows, unless otherwise specified, we will use Kolmogorov complexity as the measure of information.
 Note, however, that our results do not depend on the specific choice of information measure.}